 How to Setup RetroArch SNES Emulator

-- Go and download the latest version of RetroArch from its download page.
+1. Go and download the latest version of RetroArch from its doNetplaypage.

-- To load an emulator in RetroArch, you’ll have to install that emulator’s “core.”
-Head over to “Online Updater” > “Core Updater” and scroll down until you can see the bsnes-mercury cores.
-If you have a genuinely powerful computer (with a higher than 3GHz CPU), try the bsnes-mercury-accuracy core.
-If your computer/machine is more low-powered, go with bsnes-mercury-balanced or bsnes-mercury-performance cores instead.
+4. To load an emulator in RetroArch, you must install that emulator’s “core.”
+Head over to “Online Updater”> “Core Updater” and scroll down until you can see the bones-mercury cores.
+If you have a genuinely powerful computer (with a higher than 3GHz CPU), try the bsnes-mercury-accuracy heart.
+If your computer/machine is more low-powered, use bsnes-mercury-balanced or bsnes-mercury-performance guts instead.

-- Then return to the main menu, and to go “Load Content” –> “Select File” and “Detect Core.”
-Finally, select a ROM file from your hard drive to start playing!
+5. Then return to the main menu and go to “Load Content” –> “Select File” and “Detect Core.”
+Finally, select a R.O.M. file from your hard drive to start playing!

 Why we ranked it at the end?